-The Achanakmar Amarkantak Nature Reserve is a habitat for several natural and cultural attractions.
+Most of the natural and cultural elements are included in the Achanakmar Amarkantak Biosphere Reserve.
 It is named after Achanakmar, a forest community in Chhattisgarh, and Amarkantak, a religious location in Madhya Pradesh known as “Teerthra.”

 The topic is explained in detail, and every minute detail needed for the UPSC Exam is covered on this page.